matestack/matestack-ui-core/docs/guides/2-essential/10_styling_notifications.md

 ```

 We extracted our navigation into a partial and added a footer as a partial.
 Both are styled with bootstrap.
 Because it is quite complex, we also excluded the navigation toggle button for the responsive navigation into a partial called `navbar_button`.

+Next we style our person index page.
+Below you can see the updated file styled with bootstrap.

 `app/matestack/demo/pages/persons/index.rb`
 ```ruby